-Frederick County businesses and residents may dispose up to five tires per calendar year.
-Anyone bringing in more than this will need to provide a valid Scrap Tire Haulers License number in order to legally dispose of tires through our facility.
-For more information about obtaining a Scrap Tire Haulers License, contact the Maryland Department Of The Environment at 410- 537-3315 or 800-633-6101, extension 3315.
+Frederick County businesses and residents may drop off up to five tires per calendar year.
+Anyone bringing in more than this will need to provide a valid Scrap Tire Haulers License number in order to legally process tires through our facility.
+As this is a State regulation, please contact the Maryland Department of the Environment if you need information on obtaining either a one-time waiver for this rule, or, to apply for a Scrap Tire Haulers License.
+Call 410- 537-3314 or 800-633-6101, extension 3315.

 Tires must be stacked in the designated tire collection trailers, cannot contain waste within them, and will be the only items allowed to be left at the tire collection trailers.
-Customers must vertically stack tires (with tires lying horizontal or flat to the trailer floor) within the correct tire trailer.
-The signage at the trailers indicate (based on size) in which trailer the tires will need to be placed.
+Customers must stack tires, laying horizontal/flat, within the tire trailer.
 Tires cannot be dumped on the ground or thrown into the trailers unstacked.

-If tires are discovered within a load after a customer/company has dropped off waste at the landfill, transfer station or Citizens Convenience Center, site personnel will contact the customer and direct them to immediately return to remove their tires.
+If tires are discovered within a load of regular waste after a customer/company has dropped off materials at the landfill facility, staff will contact the customer and direct them to immediately return to remove their tires.

-Due to space limitations we require that advance notification and permission be obtained prior to delivering loads of 10 or more tires.
-Please call and leave a message at 301-600-1848.
+Due to space limitations, please notify us prior to delivering loads of 10 or more tires.
+Leave a message at 301-600-1848.
+Thank you!

 Failure to Abide

 Failure to abide by these rules will result in rejection of all future loads of scrap tires from the customer/company in violation by the Department of Solid Waste Management.
-It is a requirement of our Secondary Scrap Tire Collection License to report to the Maryland Department of the Environment companies/individuals that attempt to deliver more than 5 tires to our facility annually without a valid Scrap Tire Haulers License.
+Please note that it is a requirement of our Secondary Scrap Tire Collection License to report to the Maryland Department of the Environment entities that attempt to deliver more than 5 tires to our facility annually without a valid Scrap Tire Haulers License.